RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

 ..
 Note::

-    Command line utilities must not be used in parallel with a WEB application.
+    Command-line utilities must not be used in parallel with a WEB application.

     For correct operation of the acquire tool, it is mandatory that the correct FPGA image is loaded.
 Please note that some applications can change the FPGA image loaded.
     To load the FPGA image, open a terminal on the Red Pitaya and execute the following command: